tobor88/ReversePowerShell/README.md

 #### WAYS TO INSTALL OR IMPORT THE MODULE
 This is not a requirement.
 It just a way of saving the module to your device if you wish to keep it around for use at later times.<br>
-Install this module by placing the cloned folder "__ReversePowerShell__" inside the following directory location.<br>
+Install this module by placing the cloned folder "__ReversePowerShell__" inside the following directory location.
+You can view all available Module install directories by issung the command ```$env:PSModulePath```<br>
  __"$env:USERPROFILE\\WindowsPowerShell\\Modules\\ReversePowerShell"__ <br>
  For PowerShell Core v6 the location of this module will need to be<br>
  __"$env:USERPROFILE\\WindowsPowerShell\\ReversePowerShell"__<br>